FrankiePower/UniswapV3Pool-Contract-Audit/README.md

     uint128 public immutable override maxLiquidityPerTick;
 ```

-This line declares a new Solidity contract named UniswapV3Pool that inherits from the IUniswapV3Pool interface and the NoDelegateCall contract.
+Starts by declaring a new Solidity contract named UniswapV3Pool that inherits from the IUniswapV3Pool interface and the NoDelegateCall contract.
 The IUniswapV3Pool interface defines the core functions and events of the Uniswap V3 pool contract.The NoDelegateCall contract is used to prevent the use of delegate call, a feature in Solidity that can be used to introduce security vulnerabilities.

-#### using LowGasSafeMath for uint256;

-This line instructs the Solidity compiler to use the LowGasSafeMath library for all uint256 operations within the contract.The LowGasSafeMath library provides gas-optimized mathematical operations with overflow/underflow checks.

-#### using LowGasSafeMath for int256;

-Similar to the previous line, this line instructs the use of LowGasSafeMath for all int256 operations.

-#### using SafeCast for uint256;

-This line allows the use of the SafeCast library's functions for safely casting uint256 values.

-#### using SafeCast for int256;

-This line allows the use of the SafeCast library's functions for safely casting int256 values.

-#### using Tick for mapping(int24 => Tick.Info);

-This line associates the Tick library with the mapping of int24 (tick indexes) to Tick.Info structs.
-The Tick library provides functions and utilities for managing tick-related data.

-#### using TickBitmap for mapping(int16 => uint256);

-This line associates the TickBitmap library with the mapping of int16 (tick index word indexes) to uint256 bitmaps.
-The TickBitmap library helps with efficient storage and manipulation of active ticks.

-#### using Position for mapping(bytes32 => Position.Info);

-This line associates the Position library with the mapping of bytes32 (position IDs) to Position.Info structs.
-The Position library provides functions for managing liquidity positions.

-#### using Position for Position.Info;

-This line associates the Position library directly with the Position.Info struct.

-##### using Oracle for Oracle.Observation[65535];

-This line associates the Oracle library with the Oracle.Observation array of size 65,535.
+#### Using Libraries

+- `NoDelegateCall.sol`: Prevents the use of delegate call to protect against security vulnerabilities
+- `LowGasSafeMath.sol`: Provides gas-optimized mathematical operations
+- `SafeCast.sol`: Handles safe casting between different numeric types
+- `Tick.sol`: Manages the storage and computation of tick-related data
+- `TickBitmap.sol`: Handles the bitmap representation of active ticks
+- `Position.sol`: Represents and manages liquidity positions
+- `Oracle.sol`: Provides functionality for the Uniswap V3 oracle
+- `FullMath.sol`: Contains complex mathematical operations
+- `FixedPoint128.sol`: Handles 128-bit fixed-point arithmetic
+- `TransferHelper.sol`: Facilitates safe token transfers
+- `TickMath.sol`: Performs calculations related to ticks and prices
+- `LiquidityMath.sol`: Handles liquidity-related mathematical operations
-The Oracle library contains functions for working with the Uniswap V3 oracle.
+- `SqrtPriceMath.sol`: Provides functions for working with square root prices
+- `SwapMath.sol`: Encapsulates the logic for executing swaps

 # State Variables